This is a guide for installing The Things Stack Enterprise or Open Source on your own hardware, to run your own private LoRaWAN network server.

 - DNS records pointing to your server’s IP address (skip if using

 - A license for The Things Stack (only for Enterprise)

 *Benchmark for 100K devices with 12 confirmed uplinks per day.
 Your requirements will vary depending on your load and desired redundancy.

 If purchasing an Enterprise license, consider setting up a multi-tenant environment from the beginning if you plan to add tenants later.
 Switching from a a single-tenant to multi-tenant environment requires database migration.

 This guide shows you how to get everything up and running on a server.
-If you are comfortable with configuring servers and working with command line, this is the perfect place to start, but first, follow the guides to install Docker and to install Docker Compose, and to configure permissions for Docker Engine.
+If you are comfortable with configuring servers and working with command line, this is the perfect place to start, but first, follow the guides to install Docker, to install Docker Compose, and to configure permissions for Docker Engine.